LittleJ/ci4-design/README.md

 - Heroe section
 - Text content sections
 - Footer (but links are missing)
-- UI elements: links, buttons and "<pre>" code
+- UI elements: links, buttons and "pre" code

 ### Still to do